5 Car Insurance Myths—Busted!

 When you compare car insurance plans, you’ll see huge differences in price.
 Often times, that price difference reflects how the insurance companies are structured, and aren’t directly related to the amount of coverage you’ll receive.
 “Some companies work with brokers, so they have to pay commission.
 Others work through contact centres so they have to take into their policies the cost to cover [the centre],” Saltykov says.

-Car insurance myth #4: Age and driving experience are the main factors for insurance quotes
+Are age and driving experience the main factors for insurance quotes?

-Car insurance myth #5: Men pay more for insurance than women
+Do men pay more for insurance than women?

 While men do tend to pay a little more in insurance than women on average, it’s not strictly down to gender, says Saltykov.
 Since men tend to have more traumatic vehicle accidents than women, it could be because of higher claims made by men.
 “A quote always depends on an individual profile of each person and one cannot say that a woman will always pay less than a man,” Saltykov says.